Killing of Debrina Kawam

-On the morning of December 22, 2024, a woman, later identified as Debrina Kawam (born Debbie Kawam), was immolated by a man while she was sleeping on the New York City Subway while an F train was stopped at the Coney Island-Stillwell Avenue station in Brooklyn.
-The suspect who set the victim on fire, an undocumented immigrant from Guatemala identified as Sebastian Zapeta-Calil, was arrested in connection to the killing.
+On the morning of December 22, 2024, Debrina Kawam (born Debbie Kawam), was immolated by a man while she was sleeping on the New York City Subway while an F train was stopped at the Coney Island-Stillwell Avenue station in Brooklyn.
+Sebastian Zapeta-Calil, was subsequently arrested in connection to the killing.

 The immolation was determined to have been a random attack.
-The incident has led to heightened concerns relating to safety while using transportation in New York City.
+The incident has led to heightened concerns relating to safety of those using transportation in New York City.

 Incident

 At approximately 7:30 a.m.
 EST on December 22, 2024, on a stationary F train at the Coney Island-Stillwell Avenue station, a man approached the only other passenger on the train car, a woman who was sleeping, using a lighter to set fire to her clothing.
 The victim became engulfed in flames in a matter of seconds.

 After carrying out the attack, the perpetrator got off the train car but remained at the scene sitting on a bench.
 A video taken by a bystander shows a man, later identified as Zapeta-Calil, sitting on a nearby bench watching the fire before standing up and appearing to fan the flames using a T-shirt.

 Body cameras worn by two officers responding to the scene captured him on a bench opposite the car.
 A third officer was later discovered on video repeatedly walking by Kawam while she burned but making no attempt to smother the flames.
 Zapeta-Calil was not immediately identified as the suspected perpetrator, however, and was able to leave the scene.
 Images from the video were later circulated to identify him.
 A Metropolitan Transportation Authority worker used a fire extinguisher to put out the fire, but the victim was pronounced dead at the scene at 7:48 a.m.